stancs/swish-analytics-engineering-project/README.md

 - Quick Sort: Picks a pivot, partitions the array, and recursively sorts the partitions.
 Average-case O ( 𝑛 log 𝑛 ) but O(n<sup>2</sup>) in the worst case (unbalanced pivot selection).

-Merge sort and quick sort has similar average performance and both would be an excellent choice for implementing sorting.
+Merge sort and quick sort have similar average performance and either would be an excellent choice for implementing sorting capability.

-Merge sort shows more stable performance and it guarantees O ( 𝑛 log 𝑛 ) performance in the worst case.
-But it requires O(n) extran memory to hold temporary arrays during the merge process, making it less efficient for systems with limited memory.
+Merge sort shows more stable performance and it guarantees O ( 𝑛 log 𝑛 ) performance even in the worst case.
+But it requires O(n) extra memory to hold temporary arrays during the merge process, making it less efficient for systems with limited memory.

-Quick sort shows worst-case performance when the pivor is poorly chosen.
+Quick sort might show worst-case performance when the pivor is poorly chosen.
 However, this can be mitigated by using randomized pivots.
 Quick sort is useful when memory is a concen or when average-case speed is crucial.
-And it's generally good for sorting arrays.
+And it's generally good choice for sorting arrays.

 In the project, I implemented the most popular sorting method, quick sort.